This blog was update on July 1, 2022 following changes to Wisconsin marriage license laws.

 You may have already locked down your wedding date and venue, which is great!
-In order to apply for your marriage license, you will need your ceremony date and the physical address of your ceremony location.
+In order to apply for your marriage license, you will need your ceremony date and the physical address of your ceremony location as well as your officiant’s name, address, phone number, and e-mail address.
 For our Eloise couples, see below for our venue’s address:

 2212 County Road JG

 County: Dane County

 If you are getting married off-site, you’ll want to get the physical address of that location to put on your application.

 After you have your wedding date and ceremony location confirmed, then it’s time to apply!
 Let’s break it down:

 Madison, WI 53703

 Visit Dane County’s website for all updated and official information: https://clerk.countyofdane.com/Marriage

 After you two say your I Do’s, it’s time to gather up the signatures you need on your marriage license.